-We are proud to host a wide range of nationally funded Doctoral Training Partnerships and Centres for Doctoral Training (CDTs) with most of the major UK Research Councils.
-Our current CDTs include: Aerosol Science; Catalysis; Chemical Synthesis; Computational Statistics and Data Science; Condensed Matter Physics; Data Intensive Science; Diamond Science and Technology; Freshwater Biosciences and Sustainability; Functional Nanomaterials; Quantum Engineering; Theory and Modelling in Chemical Sciences and Nuclear Energy Futures.
+We are proud to host a wide range of nationally funded Doctoral Training Partnerships (DTPs) and Centres for Doctoral Training (CDTs) with most of the major UK Research Councils.
+DTP funding covers broad subject areas.
+Our current CDTs include: Aerosol Science; Catalysis; Chemical Synthesis; Computational Statistics and Data Science; Data Intensive Science; Diamond Science and Technology; Freshwater Biosciences and Sustainability; Quantum Engineering; and Nuclear Energy Futures.

 Our taught (MSc) programmes typically combine taught courses with an advanced research project supervised by world-leading experts.
 They comprise a mix of theory, computation, experiments and field trips, depending on the subject.
 Most programmes are interdisciplinary, having direct interactions with the faculties of Engineering, Life Sciences, Social Sciences and Law and/or industry and enabling the majority of our graduates to build their careers in either research or relevant employment.

 Many of our programmes are run in association with industrial partners, whose workforces benefit from Bristol’s exceptional research and training opportunities.
 Members of the faculty interact with colleagues from a wide variety of disciplines, from social sciences to medicine.
-They also collaborate with leading UK research institutes, government agencies and regional and international partners, such as The Met Office, Cisco, GCHQ, Google, Toshiba, Hewlett-Packard, QinetiQ, Unilever, Barclays Bank and National Air Traffic Services.
+They also collaborate with leading UK research institutes, government agencies and regional and international partners, such as The Met Office, Cisco, GCHQ, Google, Toshiba, Hewlett-Packard, QinetiQ, Unilever, Barclays Bank, Rolls Royce, HP Billiton and National Air Traffic Services.

 A wide range of state-of-the-art research facilities can be found throughout the Faculty.
-These include our Earth Science Collection (with over 100,000 samples of scientific and historical importance), world-class biogeochemistry facilities in our Schools of Geographical Sciences and Chemistry and our Centre for Nanoscience and Quantum Information, home to some of the quietest labs in the world.
+These include our Earth Science Collection (with over 100,000 samples of scientific and historical importance), world-class biogeochemistry facilities in our Centre for Nanoscience and Quantum Information, home to some of the quietest labs in the world.

 Strengths of the faculty